folabi00/static-gallery-webpage/README.md

 # static-gallery-webpage
-This is a static photo gallery webpage which displays images
+This is a photo gallery webpage designed to  displays images in a static and user-friendly manner